When can I move into my residence hall room?

 - Returning students can participate in online room selection in March if they have a complete application by the application deadline.

-- Students who do not participate in online room selection, including all new students, will be notified of their room assignment by email the first week of August.
+- Students who do not participate in online room selection, including all new students, will be notified of their room assignment via an email to their Radford @radford.edu account the last week of July.

 - Assignment emails will be sent to Radford email accounts (@radford.edu), so please be sure to check it!